French Foreign Legion: Legacy

 Beyond its reputation as an elite unit often engaged in serious fighting, the recruitment practices of the Foreign Legion have also led to a somewhat romanticised view of it being a place for disgraced or "wronged" men looking to leave behind their old lives and start new ones.
-This view of the legion is common in literature, and has been used for dramatic effect in many films, not the least of which are the several versions of Beau Geste.
+This view of the legion has been used for dramatic effect in many films, not the least of which are the several versions of Beau Geste.
+In Evelyn Waugh's Brideshead Revisited, Sebastian Flyte's German companion, Kurt, has dishonourably left the Foreign Legion.
 Three songs by Edith Piaf, most notably "Non, je ne regrette rien" (No, I regret nothing), became associated with the legion, during the 1960s when members of the Legion were accused of being implicated in a failed coup d'état during the Algerian War.
 Today it is still a popular Legion "chant" sung when on parade, adapting it to their unique marching cadence of 88 steps to the minute.
 Various fictional portrayals and references to the legion have been made over the years, such as in film, television, music, video games and art.
+The comic strip Crock, which depicted life in the legion, ran from 1975 to 2012.